 - You may use stairs and take short walks.
 The distance of these walks should increase gradually every day.
 Many post operative complications, including pneumonia, can be avoided by getting up and walking around after surgery. - Apply ice or a cold pack to the area around your incision(s) for 10 to 20 minutes at a time.
 Try to do this every 1 to 2 hours for the first 48 hours (when you are awake) or until the swelling goes down.
 Put a thin barrier between the ice and your skin. - Avoid heavy lifting (no more than 15 pounds) for 3 weeks after surgery.
 Excessive lifting may lead to increased pain.
-You may resume driving when you are no longer taking pain medication.
+You may resume driving when you are no longer taking pain medication. - After surgery eat small meals for a couple of days.
+Chew well and eat slowly.
+Eat a low fat, low salt diet for the first 2 weeks.
+You can return to your normal diet after the first 2 weeks.
+If your stomach is upset, try bland, low-fat foods like plain rice, boiled chicken, toast, and yogurt.
+Some patients will develop some food intolerance.
+If you do not feel well after eating, pay attention to the foods you are eating and look for any patterns.
+Many patients cannot eat very greasy or fatty meals after gallbladder removal.

-Most people are able to return to work within 2-3 weeks after an appendectomy.
+Most people are able to return to work within 2-3 weeks after gallbladder surgery.
 Please contact my medical assistant if you need: FMLA/disability forms completed, a work release or have ANY other questions related to your post operative recovery period.
 702-258-7788